kevintuhumury/chef-capistrano-roundsman/README.md

 ## Note

 This setup will install Apache, MySQL and Passenger and has been tested on Ubuntu 12.04 LTS.
+It can be used to deploy multiple projects.
+Just clone it into a separate 'deploy' project and create a new stage for each of your websites.